 Federal Supplemental Educational Opportunity Grant (SEOG):

-From \$300 to \$600 per academic year and awarded to the neediest students attending at least 6 credit hours who are also Pell Grant eligible.
+From \$400 to \$600 per academic year and awarded to the students with the greatest financial need, are Pell eligible, and are attending at least 6 credit hours.
 Complete the FAFSA to apply.

 Aid for Part-Time Study (APTS):